gasduster99/primaryConcerns/README.md

 ![image](https://raw.github.com/gasduster99/primaryConcerns/master/swingVotes.jpg)

-# A Lazy Election Forecast
+# A Lazy Election Forecast *(kinda)*

-Assuming that all other states, besides swing states, vote as expected I produce a lazy general election forecast in the case of each democratic candidate against Trump.
-I tabulated my expected outcome among other states with [270towin](https://www.270towin.com/maps/8xlYX).
+Assuming that all other states, besides swing states, vote as expected (and the same for each democrat) I produce a lazy general election forecast in the case of each democratic candidate against Trump.
+I tabulated my expected outcome among the other states with [270towin](https://www.270towin.com/maps/8xlYX).

 ![image](https://www.270towin.com/maps/63XyE.png)

 As seen above, my expectation gives democrats 199 and Trump 179 electoral college votes right out of the gate.
 This produces a 20 electoral college vote gap.
-Shifting the measure of success distributions by these expectations relatively produces the following forecast of the general election.
+Shifting the previously computed distributions by these expectations produces the following forecast of the general election.

 ![image](https://raw.github.com/gasduster99/primaryConcerns/master/collegeVotes.jpg)

 Again I would like to add Arizona, Minnesota, Ohio, and Pennsylvania, pending decent polls in these states.
 Since I do not have such polls, I opted to leave them out of the forecast entirely.
 Further I have left out the 2nd Districts of Nebraska and Maine.
-In total, this analysis leave 61 electoral college votes unaccounted for.
+In total, this analysis leaves 61 electoral college votes unaccounted for.
 I figure it is less misleading to obviously exclude them from the analysis that to make a poorly informed guess about their outcome.